DawnPaladin/handbook/rails.md

 before_save { |p| p.published_time = Time.now }
 ```

+# Tests

-## Integration tests with Capybara
+## Integration tests

-Anywhere that code can be executed, try placing the method save_and_open_page (which requires the Launchy gem).
+Anywhere that code can be executed, try placing the method `save_and_open_page` (which requires the Launchy gem).
 It will open a web browser with the exact page Capybara is seeing (without JS or CSS).

 ```ruby
 # spec/features/users_spec.rb